dalecars/User-Centric-Frontend-Development-Milestone-Project/README.md

 # Kingdom Massage
 ### Project: User-Centric Frontend Development - Code Institute
 ___
 This is a website for Kingdom Massage located in Edinburgh and owned by Laura Gemmell.
-The website highlights the health and sports injury treatments that Kingdom Massage offers, including the background history for Laura Gemmell and contact details to arrange a treatment.
+The website highlights the health and sports injury treatments that Kingdom Massage offers, including the background history for each massage therapist and contact details to arrange a treatment.

 ### UX
 ___
 The design goal for the website was to make a contemporary spacious page that had a clear clutter free layout to display the information easily to vistors.
-The website colour scheme of purple hues links with the Kingdom Massage logo that represents a thistle.
+The website colour scheme of purple hues for the text headings and section breakpoints links with the Kingdom Massage logo that represents a thistle.

-The about section highlights the background history of Laura Gemmell, showing the origins from her sporting career to becoming a working mother and the training undertaken to become a massage therapist.
-A potrait image was used of Laura to show a more personal touch.
+An introduction section was used to highlight what is massage therpay treatment, identify potential clients and the benefits to them.
+It was then important to detail the large number of treatments that Kingdom Massage offers in the following section.
+Each treatment had to be described but had to be shown in a clear user friendly layout that was achieved with an accordian layout design, that only displays the information for the treatment selected.

-For potential clients, it was important to detail the large number of treatments that Kingdom Massage offers.
-Each treatment had to be described but had to be shown in a clear user friendly layout that was achieved with an accordian layout scheme, that only displays the information for the treatment selected.
+The about section highlights the background history of owner Laura Gemmell, showing the origins from her sporting career to becoming a working mother and the training undertaken to become a massage therapist.
+A brief history was also included for each massage therapist at kingdom massage with a potrait image to show a more personal touch.

 It was a requirement to provide contact details for Kingdom Massage and also the opportunity to allow clients to send a message for further information or to arrange a treatment.
 Social media links were also provided at the footer of the page encouraging clients to follow Kingdom Massage on Facebook and Twitter.